tluijken/tluijken.github.io/_posts/2023-06-13-aks-cluster-with-agic-and-waf-using-terraform.md

 ## Struggles in Setting Up a Firewall for a Kubernetes Cluster

-In my initial attempt to set up a firewall for my Kubernetes cluster, I followed Microsoft's [article](https://learn.microsoft.com/en-us/azure/firewall/protect-azure-kubernetes-service) that described the use of a traditional firewall.
+In my initial attempt to set up a firewall for a Kubernetes cluster, I followed Microsoft's [article](https://learn.microsoft.com/en-us/azure/firewall/protect-azure-kubernetes-service) that described the use of a traditional firewall.
 I managed to successfully